 Read the question statement carefully and break it into chunks for better understanding.

-Based on your understanding search for the right information using the pin-points you have made for each para or by skimming the information.
+Based on your understanding, search for the right information using the pin-points you have made for each paragraph or by skimming the information.

 Students preparing for the IELTS reading section must make sure that they have made their vocabulary journal to improve their English language.
 Vocabulary is an essential part of improving overall band score as it will help in bringing improvement in the writing, listening and speaking sections of the IELTS exam.